Skip to content

 Establishment

-The National Museum of Ireland is, in fact, one of the oldest to ever be established in Europe as it goes as far back as August 1877, and not all four branches were constructed at the same time, of course.
+The National Museum of Ireland is, in fact, one of the oldest museums in Europe, dating back to August 1877.
+Of course, not all four branches were constructed at the same time.

-Well, the idea of establishing a leading museum for Ireland was suggested by the Royal Dublin Society.
-The purpose was to preserve the country’s culture, arts and history, which was, still is, the primary goal of this society.
-The new museum was also to collect each and every historical item, no matter how tiny or gigantic it may be, and display them in a single place.
+The Royal Dublin Society suggested establishing a leading museum for Ireland.
+The purpose was to preserve the country’s culture, arts, and history, which was and still is the primary goal of this society.
+The new museum was also to collect every historical item, no matter how tiny or gigantic, and display them in a single place.

-The process of collecting the artefacts started sometime in the mid-19th century, and some even say it started in the late 18th century.
+Collecting the artefacts started sometime in the mid-19th century; some even say it started in the late 18th century.
 At the time, so many artefacts and monuments were owned by and scattered in different institutions in Ireland.

-But the collections turned out to be larger and more diverse than ever expected.
-So they were categorised based on their historical context, organised into different sections, and put on display.
-But when this first museum was chock-full, a new one was built to host the extra artefacts, and so on, until the National Museum of Ireland ended up having four branches.
+However, the collections turned out to be larger and more diverse than expected.
+So, they were categorised based on their historical context, organised into different sections, and put on display.
+When this first museum was chock-full, a new one was built to host the extra artefacts, and so on, until the National Museum of Ireland ended up having four branches.

-Now, let’s dive deeper into and learn more about each of these branches.
+Now, let’s dive deeper into and learn more about these branches.

 1. The National Museum of Ireland – Decorative Arts

-The National Museum of Ireland Decorative Arts was the first to establish as the single new home to all the artefacts scattered everywhere around the country.
-It was established in 1887 on Benburb Street, Dublin, in an area of almost 10,000 square metres and was called the Dublin Museum of Science and Art back then.
+The National Museum of Ireland Decorative Arts was the first to establish itself as the single new home to all the artefacts scattered around the country.
+It was established in 1887 on Benburb Street, Dublin, in an area of almost 10,000 square metres, and was called the Dublin Museum of Science and Art then.

 The building that hosts the museum used to be the military Collins Barracks.
 They were built in the 18th century but were later converted into a museum.
 That is why the decorative arts museum is the least distinct among all four branches in terms of architecture.

-As simple and straightforward as a military barrack can be, this museum was made of bricks and had four floors with a structure like that of the Pantheon in Rome featuring a big clock.
+As simple as a military barrack can be, this museum was made of bricks and had four floors.
+Its structure resembles that of the Pantheon in Rome, featuring a giant clock.
 There is also a large yard in front of it.
-Despite the not very distinct architecture, this military barrack could have been chosen for this very museum since most of the exhibits, estimated to be 150,000 in total, are related to Ireland’s and the military’s history in particular.
+Despite the distinct architecture, this military barrack could have been chosen for this museum since most of the exhibits, estimated to be 150,000 in total, are related to Ireland’s and the military’s history in particular.

-More specifically, this museum is divided into two primary sections of 14 galleries.
-The first section is devoted to the Irish military history, with exhibits such as soldier uniforms, weapons, bullets and other things used by the military.
-There are also unique Irish decorations that were used in different historical events, field guns, and photographs from the Revolution of Ireland.
+This museum is divided into two primary sections of 14 galleries.
+The first section is devoted to Irish military history, with exhibits such as soldier uniforms, weapons, bullets, and other military items.
+There are also unique Irish decorations used in different historical events, field guns, and photographs from the Revolution of Ireland.
 One gallery is dedicated to the 1916 Easter Rising leaders, the armed rebellion initiated by Irish Republicans against British rule.

-The second section, on the contrary, is for the decorative arts.
+The second section, on the other hand, is for the decorative arts.
 It shows different collections of furniture, jewellery, clothing, coins, silver textiles, ceramics, custom glassware, and even Asian art.
-One can visit the decorative arts museum anytime from 10:00 am to 5:00 pm, from Tuesday to Saturday, and from 1:00 pm to 5:00 pm on Sundays and Mondays.
+One can visit the decorative arts museum anytime from 10:00 a.m. to 5:00 p.m.
+Tuesday through Saturday and 1:00 p.m. to 5:00 p.m.
+Sundays and Mondays.
 Admission is free.

 2. The National Museum of Ireland – Archaeology

-When the storage of the decorative arts museum was too full to contain any more artefacts, a second museum had to be built, which happened to be the National Museum of Ireland Archaeology.
+When the decorative arts museum’s storage space was too full to accommodate any more artefacts, a second museum had to be built, which happened to be the National Museum of Ireland Archaeology.

-Featuring a 20-metre-high dome, the archaeology museum building shows a portico entrance supported by six columns made from marble.
-The entrance hall has a terrific floor made of mosaics resembling scenes from Irish history and mythology.
-At the same time, the interior is decorated with motifs with Greek and Roman-style patterns.
+The archaeology museum building features a 20-metre-high dome and a portico entrance supported by six marble columns.
+The entrance hall has a terrific floor of mosaics resembling Irish history and mythology scenes.
+At the same time, the interior is decorated with Greek and Roman-style motifs.

-The halls have beautifully carved doors made from wood.
+The halls have beautifully carved wood doors.
 There is also a relatively large fireplace decorated with Majorca tiles.
-With such a big area, the museum has two floors connected by a beautifully-structured staircase.
-The ground floor has the grand central court, and the upper one has a balcony overlooking the central court and is held by cast iron columns.
+With such a big area, the museum has two floors connected by a beautifully structured staircase.
+The ground floor has the grand central court, and the upper one has a balcony overlooking the central court, which is held by cast iron columns.

-In total, this museum has 11 different halls or galleries, each dedicated to a different part of Irish history.
-There are rooms for prehistoric Ireland, the Stone Age, the Bronze Age, the Vikings Age, the Celts, the early Christian period, and the Medieval period.
-Exhibits belonging to the centuries from the 17th to the 20th are also hosted in individual halls.
+This museum has 11 halls or galleries, each dedicated to a different part of Irish history.
+Rooms are dedicated to prehistoric Ireland, the Stone Age, the Bronze Age, the Viking Age, the Celts, the early Christian period, and the Medieval period.
+Exhibits from the centuries from the 17th to the 20th are also hosted in individual halls.

-The collections that belong to all these different periods of history include gold works, jewellery, Viking swords, manuscripts and even skeletons of people who lived in the Iron Age.
+The collections belonging to all these different periods of history include gold works, jewellery, Viking swords, manuscripts, and even skeletons of people who lived in the Iron Age.
 There are also small shrines containing many scripts, figures, and sculptures.

 The most special hall is the Treasury Hall, which hosts some of the museum’s most precious artefacts.
-The National Museum of Ireland Archaeology is open at the same time as the decorative arts museum.
-But on Christmas Day, Saint Stephen’s Day, and Good Friday, the museum is closed.
-The entrance is free as well.
+The National Museum of Ireland Archaeology is open simultaneously with the Decorative Arts Museum.
+However, the museum is closed on Christmas Day, Saint Stephen’s Day, and Good Friday.
+The entrance is also free.

 3. The National Museum of Ireland – Natural History

-Nicknamed The Dead Zoo, the National Museum of Ireland Natural History was built in 1856 to host collections related to the geology, zoology, and botany of Ireland.
+Nicknamed The Dead Zoo, the National Museum of Ireland Natural History was built in 1856 to host collections related to Ireland’s geology, zoology, and botany.
 It is located on Merrion Street in Dublin.

-Standing on an 11,000 square metres area, the museum was designed by Irish architect Frederick Clarendon who gave it a Victorian style.
+The museum, which covers an area of 11,000 square metres, was designed by Irish architect Frederick Clarendon, who gave it a Victorian style.
 Again, the purpose of building this extraordinary museum was to host the ever-growing collection of the Royal Dublin Society.
-That is why this museum has been in expansion ever since it was built in the mid-19th century.
-In 2007, the museum was closed for restoration and reopened to the public in 2010.
+That is why the museum has been expanding ever since it was built in the mid-19th century.
+2007, the museum was closed for restoration and reopened to the public in 2010.

-From the inside, the natural history museum might look like an archaeology museum.
-It has a grand central hall and a second floor with a balcony that oversees that main hall.
+From the inside, the Natural History Museum might look like an archaeology museum.
+It has a grand central hall and a second floor with a balcony overlooking that main hall.
 In fact, the museum has four floors.
-They all used to be available to access, but two of them have been closed since 2007.
+All used to be accessible, but two of them have been closed since 2007.

 What is very special about this museum is the excellent exhibits it displays.

-Basically, the entire collection is divided into four categories.
-The first one is Vertebrate Zoology which shows more than 1.5 million specimens of different vertebrates, such as birds, reptiles, fish and mammals.
+The entire collection is divided into four categories.
+The first one is Vertebrate Zoology, which shows more than 1.5 million specimens of different vertebrates, such as birds, reptiles, fish, and mammals.

-The second category of exhibits is the Invertebrate Zoology.
-It comprises over 500,000 specimens of insects, spiders, worms, molluscs and many many other invertebrates.
-Then there is this area for geology housing over 100,000 samples of rocks, crystals, gemstones, and so many other minerals.
-Finally, there is the Palaeontology area comprising hundreds of thousands of dinosaur fossils and other extinct mammals and plants.
+The second category of exhibits is Invertebrate Zoology.
+It comprises over 500,000 specimens of insects, spiders, worms, molluscs, and many other invertebrates.
+Then there is this area for geology, housing over 100,000 samples of rocks, crystals, gemstones, and many other minerals.
+Finally, there is the Palaeontology area, comprising hundreds of thousands of dinosaur fossils and other extinct mammals and plants.

-All of these collections are distributed over 14 galleries, with the first category, Vertebrate Zoology, occupying at least four galleries.
-Some galleries are dedicated to Irish animals and birds, and others display animals from the rest of the world, whether they are extinct or on the verge of extinction.
+These collections are distributed over 14 galleries, with the first category, Vertebrate Zoology, occupying at least four galleries.
+Some galleries are dedicated to Irish animals and birds, and others display animals from the rest of the world, whether extinct or on the verge of extinction.
 The museum used to display a botany collection ever since it was established.
 However, this was moved to a new location, the National Botanic Gardens, in 1970.

-Besides the 14 galleries and the museum’s incredible collection, there is also a planetarium which shows entertaining and educational shows, most of which are focused on astronomy.
-Additionally, there is a large library of books, volumes, documents and journals about natural history.
-The natural history museum was recently used as a filming location for various dramas and as a wedding venue.
+Besides the 14 galleries and the museum’s incredible collection, a planetarium hosts entertaining and educational shows, most of which are focused on astronomy.
+Additionally, there is an extensive library of books, volumes, documents and journals about natural history.
+The Natural History Museum was recently used as a filming location for various dramas and as a wedding venue.
 It is open for visits at the same times as the previous two museums.
 Admission is also free.

 4. The National Museum of Ireland – Country Life

 The building that currently hosts this museum was, in fact, designed by Thomas Newenham Deane, who co-designed the Museum of Archaeology with his father.
-Built-in 1867, the house belonged to a landowner family in Turlough called Fitzgerald.
-Over a century after its establishment, in 1991, the Mayo County Council bought the house and started the process of renovating it in order to turn it into a museum, which it did.
-This country life museum then opened in 2001 and displayed Irish country life and how people of rural areas used to live from 1850 until the mid-20th century.
+Built in 1867, the house belonged to a landowner family in Turlough called Fitzgerald.
+Over a century after its establishment, in 1991, the Mayo County Council bought the house and started renovating it to turn it into a museum, which it did.
+This country life museum opened in 2001 and displayed Irish country life and how people of rural areas lived from 1850 until the mid-20th century.

-Interestingly, the building is not the only unique thing about this museum.
+Interestingly, the building is not the only thing unique about this museum.
 Still, the area around it is also perfect for a museum for country life.
 The entire block is as large as 809,371 square metres.
-The building itself, which is a Victorian Gothic style, occupies an area of 2,800 square metres.
-It is surrounded by a super large, gorgeous garden displaying a wide variety of trees and flowers and has trails suitable for taking walks.
+The building, which is a Victorian Gothic style, occupies an area of 2,800 square metres.
+It is surrounded by a super large, gorgeous garden displaying a wide variety of trees and flowers and has trails suitable for walking.
 There is a lake with tiny little islands as well.

 The museum has two floors.
-The ground floor includes the galleries, while the upstairs rooms are used as museum staff offices.
+The ground floor includes the galleries, while the upstairs rooms are museum staff offices.
 Some exhibits are always on display, while others are temporary, which means they are only sometimes available for display.
-Attached to the museum is a parking space, cafe and gift shop selling souvenirs and small artefacts.
+Attached to the museum are a parking space, cafe, and gift shop that sells souvenirs and minor artefacts.
 The exhibits displayed in the museum are sectioned into four groups.
-The first group is the home which explores the different architectural styles of rural homes in Ireland during the period from the mid-19th century to the mid-20th century.
+The first group is the home, which explores the different architectural styles of rural homes in Ireland from the mid-19th century to the mid-20th century.

-Then there is the farm, where the exhibits showcase how people used to work on the farm, the agricultural methods and the tools they used.
-The third section is the Community which displays the connections between the people at the time, how they used to communicate with one another, and what kinds of relationships they had.
-The last section is dedicated to the nature of Ireland, how people used to live there and in what way nature affected their lifestyle.
-Entrance to the country life museum is free of charge, and it is also open at the exact same times as the previous three museums.
+Then, there is the farm, where the exhibits showcase how people used to work on the farm and the agricultural methods and tools they used.
+The third section is the Community, which displays the connections between the people at the time, how they communicated, and what kinds of relationships they had.
+The last section is dedicated to the nature of Ireland, how people used to live there, and how nature affected their lifestyle.
+Entrance to the Country Life Museum is free of charge, and it is also open at the exact same times as the previous three museums.

-If you are considering visiting Ireland anytime soon, take some time to check Irish cultural perspective to have a fantastic stay in the country.
-Also, make sure you include paying for any, some, or all of these national museums a visit.
+If you are considering visiting Ireland anytime soon, take some time to check the Irish cultural perspective to have a fantastic stay in the country.
+Also, ensure you include paying for any, some, or all of these national museums a visit.
 They are the best place to explore Ireland’s precious culture, rich history and traditions.
-Besides the huge number of items on display, the buildings that host them are great architectural masterpieces showing the excellence and mastery of Irish architects.
+Besides the vast number of items on display, the buildings that host them are great architectural masterpieces showing the excellence and mastery of Irish architects.

 Leave a comment